skrsumit250/User-Form/README.md

 2. Install dependencies: `npm install` in client folder
 3. Update connection string (URI) to connect MongoDB database
 4. Start the server: `node server.js` or `npm start`
-5. Start the client-side application (assuming create-react-app): `npm start`
+5. Start the client-side application: `npm start`

 ## Project Structure
 The project is divided into two primary parts: